paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

   <img width="200" src="images/HandBrake-FILTERS_TAB-none.png" alt="Screenshot of HandBrake filters set to "none"">
 </p>

-If you have an *interlaced* video and you wish to make them *progressive* you should apply the filte as seen below.
+If you have an *interlaced* video and you wish to make them *progressive* you should apply the filter as seen below.

 <p align="center">
   <img width="200" src="images/HandBrake-FILTERS_TAB-Bwdif.png" alt="Screenshot of HandBrake filters set to "Bwdif"">
 </p>

- If you do not apply a filter when you transcode an interlaced video, you will create a progressive video with combing artifacts, essentially horizontal lines that appear with rapid motion.
-In this tab you can set a filter of deactivate filtering if you do not need it.
+ If you do not apply a filter when you transcode an interlaced video to progressive, you will create a video with combing artifacts, essentially horizontal lines that appear with rapid motion.

 To read more about deinterlacing and detelecine, visit this site [https://www.dr-lex.be/info-stuff/videotips.html#deinter](https://www.dr-lex.be/info-stuff/videotips.html#deinter){:target="_blank"}.

-The default setting for the filters is

 <p align="center">
   <img width="500" src="images/HandBrake-FILTERS_TAB-Bwdif.png" alt="Screenshot of HandBrake filters set to Bwdif">